Customer Segments

 A Single Customer

-We start with a single customer.
-We curate information about the customer into a high dimensional data asset that will be used to separate customers into different segments with common value systems.
-These data assets will typically encompass first party and third party data assets.
-We will work with you and your team to bring the full breadth of what you know (fully compliant with CCPA, GDPR…) to bear on understanding how customers group into segments.
+It always starts with the customer.
+We collect information about the customer into a high dimensional data asset.
+This information will be used to separate customers into different segments.
+This data asset will typically encompass first party and third party data assets.
+We will work with you to bring the full breadth of what is known about your customers to shape your customer segments.

 What is Important...

-We then take a closer look at what customers view as important in making their decision to engage with a retailer.
-In this step, we want to identify the standard set of importance dimensions that are relevant to customer decision making for your company/industry (Retail Banking, Pharmacy, General Merchandize, Auto, etc.) We use these importance dimensions as the basis to group customers with the same value system.
+We then take a closer look at what customers view as important when engaging with a retailer.
+In this step, we want to identify the standard set of importance dimensions that infrom customer decision making.
+These will be different by industry (e.g. Retail Banking, Pharmacy, General Merchandize, Auto, etc.) We use these importance dimensions as the basis to group customers with the same value system.

 A Customer Segment